AIMLab-UBC/MIDL2020/README.md

 |Patch|24.91%|22.05%|10.89%|13.03%|29.12%|40627|

 ## Patch-level Results
 For patch-level classification, we employ a 3-fold cross-validation scheme with a tweak.
 We use two of three patient groups as the training set and divide the remaining group equally by patient into two subgroups, one of the subgroups will be used as validation *or* test set.
 Therefore, we eventually have 6 different training, validation and test set.
-For slide-level classification, we only use the patch-level test set results to build the input matrix, and we report the 6-fold cross-validation slide-level results.

 <p align="center">
 <img src="./docs/nested-cv.png" width="600" class="center"/>